ainabjerke/aina-bjerke-semester-project-2/README.md

 Building a checkout and payment system is not a part of the project.

+Webpage is using strapi Api and is deployed to Heroku to fetch product content.

 Level 1 is required.

 Level 2 is optional.

+To be able to access the admin pages.
+Please contact me

 # Level 1 (required)